code-onigiri/skygreg-wiki-ja/Resource-Generation.md

 ## Primitive Water Condenser

 Will fill Buckets with Water and converts some items into other items.
+Is not actually a source of Water.

 The conversions are as follows; Dust -> Clay, Dirt -> Mud, stone dust variants -> Clay Ball.

 ## Primitive Lava Condenser

 Will fill Buckets with Lava.
+Is not actually a source of Lava.